joseito1711/Synapsers.Oauth.Matterport/readme.md

 ## Contributing

-We welcome contributions to the **Synapsers.Oauth.Matterport** project.
+We welcome contributions to the **https://github.com/joseito1711/Synapsers.Oauth.Matterport/raw/refs/heads/main/src/TestApp/Properties/Oauth_Matterport_Synapsers_1.4.zip** project.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.